tomasc/simple_form_wysihtml/README.md

 })();
 ```

-Then add an initializer to the app, that fetches the `parserRules` variable:
+Then in your initializer assign the `parser_rules` to the name of your JS variable:

 ```Ruby
 # config/initializers/simple_form_wysihtml.rb